-To describe the behavior of responsive web design, imagine all the elements of your website are laid out like chess pieces on a gameboard that can be squeezed and stretched anytime and anywhere to any rectangular dimensions while the pieces move to their new positions relative to changes in the dimensions of the board.
+To describe the behavior of responsive web design, imagine all the elements of your website are laid out like chess pieces on a flexible gameboard.
+The board can be squeezed and stretched anytime to any rectangular dimensions while the pieces move to their new positions relative to changes in the dimensions of the board.

 At Webnode, all our website templates are automatically programmed as responsive.
 The website editor automatically formats the text to flow correctly, without the need of implementing extra line breaks.